jorisroovers/gitlint/docs/index.md

 ```
 NOTE: The returned exit code equals the number of errors found.
 [Some exit codes are special](index.md#exit-codes).

+For a list of available rules and their configuration options, have a look at the [Rules](rules.md) page.

 You can modify verbosity using the ```-v``` flag, like so:
 ```bash
 $ cat examples/commit-message-2 | gitlint -v